 Year after year, you wrack your brain trying to plan a special birthday party for your child.
 Soon enough, the ideas seem harder to come by.
 It’s tough to find a place that will keep all the kids entertained, isn’t too hard on your wallet, and doesn’t leave you feeling exhausted.
-So, we’ve put together a list of the best places for a kids birthday party no matter what age your child might be celebrating.
+So, we’ve put together a list of the best kids birthday party places for celebrating at any age.
 And if you decide you want to have your child’s party in your home while still keeping your sanity?
-Check out these birthday party themes that will make your planning process a breeze.
+Check out these easy and fun birthday party themes that make planning a breeze.

 Ideas for birthday party novices